joujuanpablo/readable/README.md

 # Readable Project
 Readable is a content and comment web app.
 Users are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users are also be able to edit and delete posts and comments.
+Users are also able to edit and delete posts and comments.

 ## TL;DR

 To get started developing right away:

-Frontend readable app:
+Start the frontend readable app:
 * install all project dependencies with `npm install`
 * start the development server with `npm start`

-Backend API- server:
+Start the backend API- server:
 * navigate to the api-server repository with `cd api-server`
 * install all project dependencies with `npm install`
 * start the backend server with `npm start`